RainbowDesert57/auto-room/README.md

 ```bash
 git pull
 ```
-This will update everything if there are no changes, if there are any changes, then you need to reinstall
+This will update the repository.
+If you have local changes or compiled it yourself, you may need to recompile or reinstall.

-For macOS, compile again for the updated source code using `g++ -std=c++17 -O2 -Wall -o ./../logic-simulation ./src/logic-simulation.cpp` and run using `./../logic-simulation`